-Apayao is considered the last ecological frontier of the Cordillera region and the country.
-This as, vast primary dipterocarp forests cover much of its landscape.
+Apayao is considered the last ecological frontier of the Cordillera region as vast primary dipterocarp forests cover much of its landscape.
 In fact, the critically-endangered Philippine monkey-eating Eagle has recently been sighted on its remote forests.

 Apayao, therefore, presents one of the best opportunities for ecotourism development.
 Ecotourism, if properly done, can boost the economic development of Apayao while protecting its natural environment and local culture.